Adventurer13/ExpandedWoodworking/README.md

 - Raw logs are used as fuel!
 - Realistic wood colours!
 - ModSync RW support!
-- Compatibility patches for Combat Extended, Nature's Pretty Sweet, Zen Garden, and any mod which uses wood as a fuel item.
+- Compatibility patches for Combat Extended (Awaiting Update), Nature's Pretty Sweet, and any mod which uses wood as a fuel item.
 - Language localisation: English, Russian (lex1975)

 ## Compatibility